Hillsdale College: 20th century

 During the Great Depression, Willfred Otto Mauck, Joseph Mauck's son and also an alumnus, was selected as the eighth president, serving from 1933 to 1942.
 Throughout this era, the college struggled financially, was forced to cancel its new construction projects, and cut the pay of its faculty and staff by nearly 20%.
 Succeeding Mauck, Harvey L. Turner became Hillsdale's ninth president, serving from 1942 to 1952.
 Despite its financial difficulties, the college built a new library, had an undefeated and untied football team in 1938, and celebrated its centennial in 1944, when more than 1,000 alumni returned to campus for the commencement ceremony.

 J. Donald Phillips next assumed the presidency, holding the position from 1952 to 1971.
 During his administration, Hillsdale constructed the Simpson and McIntyre Student Residences in 1966.

 In these years, Hillsdale began to resist federal civil rights regulations, particularly Title IV of the Civil Rights Act of 1964, concerning affirmative action.
 In 1962, the college's trustees adopted its own "Declaration of Independence".
 It affirmed Hillsdale's stance against what it called governmental control.

 A marker designating the college as a Michigan State Historic Site was erected by the Michigan Historical Commission in 1968.

 George Roche III became the 11th president of Hillsdale College in 1971.
 During the Roche years, Hillsdale became nationally known, in part because of its withdrawal from federal and state-assisted loan programs and grants.
 Colleges that receive federal funding are required by law to report data on racial integration as part of the US affirmative action student loan program.
 Hillsdale announced that it refused to do so, and the college's trustees instead stated that the institution would follow its own non-discrimination policy and "with the help of God, resist, by all legal means, any encroachments on its independence."

 During Roche's presidency, the college dramatically increased its endowment, established the Center for Constructive Alternatives, and hosted prominent national speakers, including Ronald Reagan.
 It also began publishing Imprimis, a monthly speech digest.

 Russell Kirk taught at Hillsdale for one semester per year beginning in 1973.

-Roche resigned his position at Hillsdale in late 1999, following a scandal surrounding the death by suicide of his son's wife, Lissa Jackson Roche, in the Slayton Arboretum on October 17, 1999.
-Hours prior to her suicide, Roche stated that she and her father-in-law had engaged in an on-and-off 19-year sexual affair.
-Married to Roche's son, Hillsdale Professor of History George Roche IV, Jackson Roche had been employed as managing editor of Hillsdale College Press for 14 years.
-President Roche denied the alleged affair, but was suspended by the College on November 1 and resigned his post on November 10th.
-Due to Jackson Roche's suicide and the ensuing scandal, the college's reputation suffered.
+Roche resigned his position at Hillsdale in late 1999, following a scandal surrounding the suicide of his son's wife.
+Hours prior to her suicide, she said in front of Roche and other witnesses that the two of them had engaged in an on-and-off 19-year sexual affair.
+Married to Roche's son, who taught at the school, she had been employed as managing editor of Hillsdale College Press for 14 years.
+President Roche, who had recently divorced his first wife and married his second, denied the alleged affair, but was suspended by the college on November 1 and resigned his post on November 10th.